Information

 Other arrival pathways from Ukraine

-Adults and children fleeing the conflict in Ukraine may also have arrived in Scotland independently of the Homes for Ukraine Sponsorship Scheme, for instance with no visa or on a holiday visa.
-The Home Office is dealing with these individuals on a case-by-case basis and as such, those uncertain of their immigration status or right to public funds should be advised to seek legal advice.
+Adults and children fleeing the conflict in Ukraine may have arrived in Scotland independently of the Homes for Ukraine Sponsorship Scheme, for instance with no visa or on a visitor visa.
+The Home Office is dealing with these individuals on a case-by-case basis.
+Those uncertain of their immigration status or right to public funds should be advised to seek legal advice.

-The Scottish Government has funded Ukraine Advice Scotland to provide free, independent advice for those fleeing the Ukraine conflict and individuals can refer direct.
+The Scottish Government has funded The Scottish Refugee Council to provide free, independent advice for those fleeing the Ukraine conflict.
+Individuals can contact the Scottish Refugee Council directly for support.

 Contact